agungibr/machine-learning/README.md

+# Backup
-just for backup and documentation for the machine learning competitions we participated in
+just for backup of machine learning competitions that we participate in